simonwo/tilefx/README.md

   `$(elem).tilefx('wipe', 250)`

-  Aniamte columns of tiles from left to right with a delay between each column.
+  Animate columns of tiles from left to right with a delay between each column.

   speed: the number of msec to wait between each column.